NCERT Solutions for Exercise 15.1 Class 10 Maths Chapter 15 - Probability

 Total number of balls in the bag = 5 + 8 + 4 = 17

-The number of outcomes favorable to the event W = 8
+And, the total number of favourable outcomes = 8

 Q9 (iii) A box contains 5 red marbles, 8 white marbles and 4 green marbles.
 One marble is taken out of the box at random.
 What is the probability that the marble taken out will be not (iii) green?